danog/MadelineProtoDocs/docs/PHPInternal/danog/MadelineProto/Settings/Connection.md

 ### `getObfuscated(): bool`

-Get whether to use the obfuscated protocol.
+Get whether to use the obfuscated protocol: useful to bypass ISP blocks.

 ### `setObfuscated(bool $obfuscated): self`

-Set whether to use the obfuscated protocol.
+Set whether to use the obfuscated protocol: useful to bypass ISP blocks.

 Parameters: